 It is important to seek legal counsel as soon as possible following an underage DUI charge.
-To better understand why a lawyer might be helpful, it’s good to know how DUIs are categorized and what to expect after you or your child is charged with underage DUI.
+To better understand why a Santa Ana DUI defense lawyer might be helpful, it’s good to know how DUIs are categorized and what to expect after you or your child is charged with underage DUI.

 Legal Categorizations for Underage DUI

 For individuals under the age of 21, the law differentiates between three levels of intoxication.
 An individual whose blood alcohol concentration level (BAC) registered at .01 or higher will be subjected to California’s zero tolerance law.
 If convicted, defendants may face serious penalties including fines of up to $250 and potential license suspension for up to a year.

 If the individual registers a BAC of .05 or higher, they may then be subject to an underage DUI charge.
 The potential consequences for this charge are relatively the same, with a suspended license for up to a year, comparable fines and possible enrollment in an alcohol education program.
 In addition to this, an underage DUI will result in 2 points on the driver’s record, which may more acutely affect insurance costs and could also lead to license suspension.

 An individual who registers a BAC of .08 or higher, regardless of age, will be subject to a standard adult DUI charge.
 Under this charge, young adults will face fines between $350 and $1,000, license suspension, 3-5 years of probation and, if they are over 18 years of age, up to 6 months in county jail.

 Accidents that cause injury or BAC levels above .08 will have higher fines, time in jail and license revocation penalties.